Learn about freshwater fishing

 MassWildlife Angler Education events are a great way to learn to fish.
 Click here for a list of upcoming events.

-Many people also learn to fish with a little help from online videos or even from the library.
+Many people get started fishing with a little help from online tips and videos.
+Visit MassWildlife's online self-learning resources.
 One of the best ways to learn is by partnering up with someone who has fished before.
 A lot can be learned from fishing with friends or family.

-Aside from your fishing license (if you’re 15 years of age or older) all you need is a simple live bait setup consisting of a spin casting (push button), or spinning rod and reel, a few hooks and bobbers, and bait – often garden worms or night crawlers.
+Aside from your fishing license (if you’re 15 years of age or older) all you need is a simple live bait setup consisting of a spin casting (push button), or spinning rod and reel, a few hooks and bobbers, and bait—often garden worms or night crawlers.
 As with any hobby or pastime, when you’re just starting out, there is no need to break the bank on equipment right away.
+Check out this guide to fishing gear and tackle.

 Do I have to use live bait?